 Factors That Affect the Cost

-- Size and weight: Larger campers or RVs require more labor and heavier equipment.
+- Size and weight: Larger campers require more labor and heavier equipment.

-- Condition: If the camper is falling apart or has flat tires, it may require extra prep or dismantling.
+- Condition: Falling apart or flat tires may require extra prep or dismantling.

-- Accessibility: Campers stuck in backyards or tight driveways can take more time and effort to remove.
+- Accessibility: Campers stuck in backyards or tight driveways take more effort to remove.

-- Distance to disposal site: The farther it needs to be towed or hauled, the higher the transport costs.
+- Distance to disposal site: Farther haul = higher transport costs.

-- Local disposal fees: Some landfills or recycling centers charge per ton for camper disposal.
+- Local disposal fees: Some landfills or recycling centers charge per ton.

-For most people, hiring pros like Junk B Gone is the best way to get that old camper off your property quickly — without the stress, sweat, or surprise fees.
+For most people, hiring pros like Junk B Gone is the best way to get that old camper off your property — without the stress, sweat, or surprise fees.
+Our trucks are bigger than the other guys, and we start at just $99.

 Eco-Friendly Camper Disposal Options

-A single camper can contain hundreds of pounds of metal, fiberglass, and treated wood, along with components like batteries, propane tanks, and refrigerants that are harmful if dumped irresponsibly.
-Proper disposal ensures that:
+A single camper can contain hundreds of pounds of metal, fiberglass, and treated wood, plus batteries, propane tanks, and refrigerants that are harmful if dumped irresponsibly.

 How Recycling Makes a Difference